We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 My youngest son and I decided to go on an Alaska cruise together.
 We wanted to go for one week.
 I had heard fantastic reviews about Norwegian Cruise Lines and I had been in contact with a lady who works for Norwegian.
 She could help us set everything up.
 Her name is Lynn.
 She is…

-Travel and Entertainment – The St. Paul Rodeo in St. Paul, Oregon
+The St. Paul Rodeo in St. Paul, Oregon – Entertainment

 When you go to the Annual St. Paul Rodeo in St. Paul, Oregon, USA, there is so much to do and see.
 I love the carnival rides there.
 I love the food at the fairgrounds.
 I love to go see all of the animals and go to the rodeo.
 At the end of it all,…